Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

     LAHD is enabling the oppression of the poor by collaborating
     with landlords to enforce a pattern of eviction known
-    as "Constructive Eviction" through the use of "Unlimited Implicit Repair Case Extensions".
+    as "Constructive Eviction", through the use of "Unlimited Implicit Repair Case Extensions".

 <hr style="display:none;" />